Property Mortgages

 Criteria for a Mortgage

 Mortgages are governed under the provisions of the Thailand Civil and Commercial Code.
-There are certain rules which must be adhered to in order to qualify for protection under Thai law including the following:
+There are certain rules that must be adhered to in order to qualify for protection under Thai law including the following:

 • A contract of mortgage must specify the property mortgaged.